cardillan/mindcode/compiler/src/test/resources/library/doc/SYSTEM-LIBRARY_template.markdown

 - all output values provided by the function are used,
 - the optimization level is set to `advanced`.

-If a function just returns its input parameter as the return value and does nothing else, it doesn't produce any instruction - it's size is zero.
-The system libraries sometimes use these functions for consistency, for example as a special case for a vararg function.
+If a function just returns its input parameter as the return value and does nothing else, it doesn't produce any instruction—its size is zero.
+The system libraries sometimes use these functions for consistency, for example, as a special case for a vararg function.

 The following types of function calls are measured: